RPbasile/FlashcardApp/README.md

 # FlashcardApp
-Thinkful React Assignment: Flashcard App

-Thinkful Software Engineering Flashcard App assignment using JSX, Javascript and React.
+Flashcard App assignment using JSX, Javascript and React.